-Bank Loan Applications are Difficult
+Bank Loan Applications

 One of the reasons some businesses turn to invoice factoring is the application process.
 It's possible to work with factoring services as a company with bad credit, whereas applying for a bank loan with bad credit is usually a futile experience.
 A business must present solid financials, good assets, and low liability to qualify for a bank loan, and new businesses find these requirements difficult.

 Factoring lending depends on the creditworthiness of the customers sent invoices by the factoring company.
 A bank loan depends on the credit history of the company applying for financing.
 After the Great Recession, many businesses found it impossible to qualify for bank loans, so factoring services increased in popularity.